 In 2019, the Revised version in English (as a base for all language adaptations) was published in ZASPiL 63, together with revised versions in German, Russian, Swedish, and Turkish for the bilingual Turkish-Swedish population in Sweden.
 These revisions were the result of intensive collaboration between Ute Bohnacker’s research group in Uppsala and the Leibniz-ZAS Research Area 2, led by Natalia Gagarina.
 They worked through 2,500 transcribed oral narrative texts and more than 24,000 responses to MAIN comprehension questions of monolinguals and bilinguals in Sweden, Germany and Russia, in order to improve the guidelines, elicitation and scoring procedures.

-In 2020, new language versions and further revised language versions have been launched
+In 2020 and 2022, new language versions and further revised language versions have been launched

 Since MAIN was launched, speech-language therapists, other clinicians and educators have been working intensively with the instrument.
 Recently, MAIN has received recognition by the UNESCO Chair on Language Policies for Multilingualism, by policy makers and by the Senate Health Administration of the Federal State of Berlin, Germany.